tanis2000/Curse-of-Strahd-Reloaded/Atto III - La Terra Spezzata/Arco P - Il Colpo a Ravenloft.md

 <p><strong><em>Multiattack.</em></strong> Ludmilla makes two attacks with her claws.
 She can replace one attack with a mist shards or bite attack.</p>
 <p><strong><em>Claws.</em></strong> <em>Melee Weapon Attack:</em> +6 to hit, reach 5 ft., one target. <em>Hit:</em> 8 (2d4 + 3) slashing damage plus 2 (1d4) necrotic damage.
 Instead of dealing the slashing damage, Ludmilla can grapple the target (escape DC 14).</p>
 <p><strong><em>Mist Shards.</em></strong> <em>Ranged Weapon Attack:</em> +6 to hit, range 30 ft., one target. <em>Hit:</em> 6 (1d6 + 3) slashing damage plus 3 (1d6) necrotic damage.</p>
 <p><strong><em>Bite.</em></strong> <em>Melee Weapon Attack:</em> +6 to hit, reach 5 ft., one target. <em>Hit:</em> 6 (1d6 + 3) piercing damage plus 7 (2d6) necrotic damage.
 The target's hit point maximum is reduced by an amount equal to the necrotic damage taken, and Ludmilla regains hit points equal to that amount.
-The reduction lasts until the target finishes a long rest.
-The target dies if this effect reduces its hit point maximum to 0.</p>
+The target dies if this effect reduces its hit point maximum to 0.
+Each time the target finishes a long rest without being bitten again, it can roll one of its hit dice and add its Constitution modifier.
+The target’s maximum hit points increase by an amount equal to the result.
+(This increase can’t raise the target’s hit points above its original maximum.)</p>
 <h3>Bonus Actions</h3>
 <p><strong><em>Dissipate.</em></strong> If Ludmilla is heavily obscured by mist or fog, she takes the Hide action.
 <p><strong><em>Asphyxiate.</em></strong> One creature within 30 feet must make a <span class="highlight">DC 14 Constitution saving throw</span>.
 On a failure, the target's head is surrounded by a vacuum of air for 1 minute, or while Ludmilla maintains her concentration (as if concentrating on a spell).
 While surrounded by this vacuum, the target is deafened, can't speak, can't breathe (but can hold its breath), and has a number of levels of exhaustion equal to three minus the number of minutes of air it has left (minimum 0).
 In addition, a target surrounded by this vacuum must succeed on a DC 14 Constitution saving throw at the end of each of its turns or lose 1 minute of air on a failure.<br>&nbsp;&nbsp;&nbsp;&nbsp;The target loses all levels of exhaustion gained in this way if it falls unconscious or the vacuum disappears.
 The vacuum disappears if Ludmilla takes the Hide action or if the target is ever behind full cover or more than 30 feet away from her.</p>